Mukherjee Lab UCSF

 (He/Him)

-I grew up just outside Boston and then moved to Colorado to study biochemistry at Colorado College.
-There, I worked on multiple projects in the Grover lab and began a project using Surface-enhanced Raman Spectroscopy to observe RNA’s secondary and tertiary structures.
-During my undergraduate studies, I was a summer research assistant at the Steckleberg lab at Columbia University.
-There, I helped Jenine Gezelle use X-ray Crystallography to study RNA structures that resist exonuclease degradation or xrRNA’s.
-Here in the Mukherjee Lab, I’m excited to polish my microbiology knowledge by helping Tom Moss study how phosphorylation of Hsc70 at a specific residue, a post-translational modification discovered in the context of Legionella infection, contributes to the DNA damage response.
-Outside of the lab, I run a freelance graphic design business, design furniture that I’ll never build, and love making art.
+I grew up in boston and studied biochemistry at Colorado College.
+There, I worked on multiple projects in the Grover lab and began a project using SERS to observe RNA structures.
+I was also a summer research assistant at the Steckleberg lab at Columbia University.
+Where I helped Jenine Gezelle use X-ray Crystallography to study RNA structures that resist exonuclease degradation.
+Here in the Mukherjee Lab, I’m helping Tom Moss study how phosphorylation of Hsc70 at a specific residue, a post-translational modification discovered in the context of Legionella infection, contributes to the DNA damage response.
+Outside of the lab, I work in freelance graphic design, and love making art.
 My favorite hobbies are camping, surfing, backcountry skiing, and anything else that gets me outside.

 Email: Matt.cronin@ucsf.edu